Skip to main content

 broker:

-topic-configurations, and also topic-data resources.
-The broker
+with their topics, and typically also topic-data resources.
+The

-is responsible for the store-and-forward of state update
+broker is responsible for the store-and-forward of state update

 representations, for the topics for which it hosts the